Few strongly interacting fermions of different mass driven in the vicinity of a critical point: The system studied

 \section{The system studied}

-In this paper, we consider an ultra-cold two-component, mass-imbalanced mixture of a few fermions confined in a quasi-one-dimensional trap.
+In this paper, we consider an ultracold two-component, mass-imbalanced mixture of a few fermions confined in a tight one-dimensional trap.
 Interactions between fermions are assumed to be dominated by the $s$-wave scattering and modeled by the $\delta$-like potential.
 The Hamiltonian of the system in the second quantization formalism has a form: